jthistle/questionMaker/USAGE.md

 # How to use QuestionMaker

 1. Write your questions as separate markdown files in the `./questions` folder.
 You can also include images in this folder.
+See the questions folder for a couple of example questions.

-2. Run `questionMaker`.
+2. Run `questionMaker.exe` (or just `questionMaker` on Linux).

 3. Your question generating webpage will be located in './final/index.html'.